Easy Basic Guacamole Recipe

-When choosing your avocados they should yield to slight pressure, but not squish.
+- When choosing your avocados they should yield to slight pressure, but not squish.
 They should NOT be hard and unyielding.
-Put down the greenish black rock and move on to the next.

-Making your own guacamole is simple and you will be rewarded for your efforts, trust me.
+Making your own guacamole at home is simple and you will be rewarded for your efforts, trust me.

 - 3 avocados

 - 4 garlic cloves, pressed or finely minced

 - 1/2 medium yellow onion, chopped